wolfjazz/fixed-point-math/README.md

 qu32n20<> i = a + e;  // addition performed in q20 (higher precision of e) and stored as q20 (i) qu32n16<> j = a + e;  // addition performed in q20 (higher precision of e) and stored as q16 (j)

-// think-about: no range check performed when R1 * R2 (ranges Ri, * is an operator) cannot go ooR auto x = qu32n16<40., 80.>(50.);
+// no range check performed when R1 * R2 (ranges Ri, * is an operator) cannot go out-of-range auto x = qu32n16<40., 80.>(50.);
 auto y = qu32n16<10., 20.>(15.);
-qu32n16<> z = x + y;  // no range check performed here because R1 + R2 cannot go out-of-range
+qu32n16<> z = x + y;  // for example, no range check performed here because R1 + R2 cannot go out-of-range

 /* subtraction */
 /* multiplication */